 You wouldn’t set out on an unfamiliar journey without a map, so it’s amazing how many businesses try to muddle through without a plan.

 A good business plan will set targets against which you can benchmark your business – allowing you to make informed decisions about what to do next.

 If you don’t have one, prepare a plan now, review it on a monthly basis against actual figures and constantly update it.

 #3).
 Failure to measure

 Too many business owners have little or no idea what the key numbers in their operation are.
-These may not necessarily just be financial, and can include other quantitative measures such as sales conversion rates or website traffic statistics.
+These may not necessarily just be financial and can include other quantitative measures such as sales conversion rates or website traffic statistics.
 Successful businesses measure everything that moves and even things that don’t.

 #4).
 Ignoring the cash flow

 Whatever happens, cash will always be king.
-When money is tight, business may not be as abundant as it once was, conserving your cash resources is critical.
+When money is tight, a business may not be as abundant as it once was, conserving your cash resources is critical.

 Entrepreneurship is not just about setting up the business, it’s also about managing it, and the most important aspect of business management is cash flow.